canonical/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

       ops - the last ops to be run
       value_actual - the actual value checked against

-varops
+Varops
 ------

-This provides a way to build an OPS_LIST using :ref:`vars <Defining Variables>` whereby the first element must be a variable e.g.
+This provides a way to build an OPS_LIST using :ref:`vars <variables>` whereby the first element must be a variable e.g.

 format: